Getting a logo for your new site is not a high-priority task. Selecting your niche and getting a content plan in place come first.

 Logo requirements list

-1. Size/specs and formats.
+1. Size/specs and formats

-1. Description of your website
+2. Description of your website

-Include your website’s name, its history and mission statement.
+Include your website’s name, its history, and its mission statement.
 If it’s a new blog, it probably doesn’t have much of a history yet, but you should have a mission statement.

 To inspire and nurture the human spirit – one person, one cup and one neighborhood at a time.

-But do have something.
 The ability to define the essence of your blog in one or two sentences can help you in many ways.
 Finding and working with a logo designer is one of them.